Fox Sports Racing: Programming

-Live programming on Fox Sports Racing is simulcast mostly from Fox Sports 1 and Fox Sports 2, including NASCAR practice and qualifying sessions in the NASCAR Cup Series and Xfinity Series, the Gander Outdoors Truck Series, NHRA drag racing, the ARCA Racing Series, Formula E, and Grand Prix motorcycle racing.
+Live programming on Fox Sports Racing is simulcast mostly from Fox Sports 1 and Fox Sports 2, including NASCAR practice and qualifying sessions in the NASCAR Cup Series and Xfinity Series, the Craftsman Truck Series, NHRA drag racing, the ARCA Racing Series, and Grand Prix motorcycle racing.
 The network also airs the studio show NASCAR Race Hub.
 When it is not airing live or encore presentations of events, the remainder of the network's schedule consists primarily of Speed's previous reality and documentary programming; Fox Sports Racing does not otherwise originate any new programming of its own.

 The channel has also occasionally carried non-motorsports programming, including skateboarding and snowboarding, and from 2017 to 2019, the Westminster Kennel Club Dog Show (which was also aired in Canada by National Geographic; it moved to Sportsnet in 2020).
 For a period prior to its cancellation, it also aired Fox Sports Live with Jay and Dan.

 The network does not carry outside advertising (unlike its sister channels and predecessor) aside from commercials inserted by local providers: commercial breaks consist solely of promos for Fox Sports Racing programming and public service announcements.